salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Routes supporting PUT MUST accept a single object having the same JSON schema as an item in the collection of the data section of a GET on that resource.
-The request MAY contain an "If-Match" header.
+The request MAY contain an "If-Match" header, but in 4.0 of this style guide, this MUST NOT affect behavior.

 In Version 4.0 of this Style Guide, A server must not support PUT against a collection.